graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 The example below removes the field `internalProductById` and the type `Product` from the the composite schema.
-However, type system members marked as inaccessible can still be used within the composite execution schema to fulfill requirements.
+However, type system members marked as inaccessible can still be used within the composite execution schema to fulfil requirements.

 Unlike @internal, which restricts lookup fields to backend use, @inaccessible